Babes In The Wood

 On 5th February Comic Relief organises its first Red Nose Day to help raise funds for Africa.

-US televangelist Jimmy Swaggart hits the headlines in the USA after admitting that he had met with a prostitute.
+US televangelist Jimmy Swaggart hits the headlines in the USA after confessing to his 7,000-strong congregation on 21st February that he had committed adultery.

 |